exbuddha/InternetAwareApp/README.md

        resume()   // continues from last executed step (useful in case of errors)

-4. If there is work that may be started from a background thread while the runner is active simultaneously, such as a callback on the connectivity thread, then that work must also be scheduled to run after the session is created:
+4. If there is work that may be started from a background thread while the runner is active simultaneously, such as a callback on the connectivity thread, then that work must also be scheduled to run along main thread:

-       attach {
+       attach(Dispatchers.Unconfined, {
-           // ... async work that runs along main thread } to {
+           // ... async work that runs along a main thread result
+       } to {
-           // ... capture result on main thread
+           // ... capture result on a main thread
-       }
+       })

        capture {
-           // ... work that runs on main thread (null result) }
+           // ... async work that runs along the main thread (null result) }

    The runner may need to be resumed if it has completed by this time.
 Use `isObserving` to determine if the runner